ikucan/pykafarr/README.md

-### Pykafarr is a library for efficientlly streaming typed Kafka messages in Python.
+### Pykafarr is a library for efficientlly streaming typed Kafka messages in Python

-Messages are read on the c++ Kafka client and transformed into an Arrow record batch.
+Pykafarr provides a fast, batching Kafka client.
+Messages are read on Kafka and transformed into an Arrow record batch.
 This is then wrapped as a Pandas data frame and returned to the Python client.

 The data frame contains a column for each field of the message as defined in its Avro schema.
 There is an additional metadata column for the message offset.
 Frames are guaranteed to be homogenous - only messages from one schema will be included in a frame.
 If there is a message schema change the _poll_ will return early.
 If A,A,A,A,A,B,B,B,B,B arrive the _poll(MaxInt, MaxInt)_ will return early with 5 rows of A. The subsequent invocation will return 5 rows of B. This behaviour erodes some of the efficiencies if we typically receive messages with mixed schemas, such as A,B,A,B,A,B....